 A security source tells the news agency AFP on Sunday that "150 people were on board the ship that sank" while another source says that "searches are ongoing".

-Abdusattor Esoev, head of the UN's migration organization (IOM) in Yemen, tells the news agency AP that 68 people have so far been found dead and that 74 are missing.
-A total of 154 Ethiopians were on board and twelve have survived.
+Abdusattor Esoev, head of the UN's migration organization (IOM) in Yemen, tells the news agency AP that 68 people have been found dead and that 74 are missing.
+A total of 154 Ethiopians were on board and only twelve have survived.

 The bodies of the dead have been taken to different morgues in the area.

-The province's security directorate writes in a statement that the security forces "are currently conducting a large operation to recover the bodies of a significant number of Ethiopian migrants who drowned off the coast of Abyan when they tried to enter Yemeni territory illegally".
+The province's security directorate states in a statement that the security forces "are currently carrying out a large operation to recover the bodies of a significant number of Ethiopian migrants who drowned off the coast of Abyan when they tried to illegally enter Yemeni territory".

 ”Many bodies”